SynthstromAudible/DelugeFirmware/docs/menu_hierarchies.md

 <details>
 <summary>Song Menu</summary>

-The Song menu is accessible from `Arranger View` and `Song View` by pressing on the `SELECT ENCODER`
+The Song menu is accessible from `Arranger View` and `Session View` by pressing on the `SELECT ENCODER`

 The Song menu contains the following menu hierarchy: